ioannis-xenakis/Jokester/README.md

 ## License
 This app/repo, is licensed under the [GNU General Public License(GPL) Version 3.](LICENSE.md)

+## Privacy policy
+[This is the privacy policy](PRIVACY_POLICY.md) that specifies what data and if the Jokester app collects personal data.
+Also specifies for the permissions that the app requests from you and your android device.

 ## Contact me
 For anything you want, to contact me, don't hesitate to contact me by email, at: Xenakis.i.contact@gmail.com